hao-beixi/f22-assignments/assignment-2/README.md

-# Assignment 4
+# Assignment 2

-This is the fourth assignment for Yale's CPSC-459/559 Building Interactive Machines course.
+This is the second assignment for Yale's CPSC-459/559 Building Interactive Machines course.

 ## Table of Contents